 The team at Evernote uses a similar approach to Prezi with their referral program.
 Instead of offering a reward for each individual sign-up they make you sign up 3 friends before you get a reward.
 This creates a high barrier to entry right off the bat as you can lose out on potential referrals since the user doesn’t think they can reach the reward.

 Another one of our clients EquityFeed sees great results from their referral program.
 Their 10% double-sided referral program helps the platform recruit qualified users with a much higher trial to paid conversion rate than they’ve seen with other channels.
-You can check out our case study with EquityFeed here.

 This is the biggest direct cash incentive offered in this article.
 Marin Software has a very high customer lifetime value and is willing to pay up to $2,000 for each successful referral.
 Which makes sense when users of their advertising platform will have monthly spends upwards of $100,000 per month.